Unraveling the Connections between Privacy and Certified Robustness in Federated Learning Against Poisoning Attacks: Introduction

 \section{Introduction}

-Federated Learning (FL), which aims to jointly train a global model with distributed local data, has been widely applied in different applications, such as finance~\cite{yang2019ffd}, medical analysis~\cite{brisimi2018federated}, and user behavior prediction~\cite{hard2018federated,yang2018applied,yang2019federated}.
+Federated Learning (FL), which aims to jointly train a global model with distributed local data, has been widely deployed in different applications, such as finance~\cite{yang2019ffd} and medical analysis~\cite{brisimi2018federated}.
 However, the fact that the local data and the training process are entirely controlled by the \textit{local users}, who may be adversarial, raises great concerns from both security and privacy perspectives.
-In particular, recent studies show that FL is vulnerable to different types of training-time attacks, such as model poisoning~\cite{bhagoji2018analyzing}, backdoor attacks~\cite{bagdasaryan2020backdoor,xie2019dba,wang2020attackthetails}, and label-flipping attacks~\cite{fung2020limitations}.
+In particular, recent studies show that FL is vulnerable to different types of training-time attacks, such as model poisoning~\cite{shejwalkar2021manipulating,fang2020local,bhagoji2018analyzing}, backdoor attacks~\cite{bagdasaryan2020backdoor,xie2019dba,wang2020attackthetails}, and label-flipping attacks~\cite{fung2020limitations}.

 Several defenses have been proposed to defend against poisoning attacks in FL.
-For instance, various robust aggregation methods~\cite{fung2020limitations,pillutla2019robustrfa,blanchard2017machinekrum,el2018hidden,chen2017distributed,yin2018byzantine,fu2019attack,li2020learning} identify and down-weight the malicious updates during aggregation or estimate a true ``center'' of the received updates rather than taking a weighted average.
-Other methods include robust federated training protocols (e.g., clipping~\cite{sun2019can}, noisy perturbation~\cite{sun2019can}, and additional evaluation during training~\cite{andreina2020baffle}) and post-training strategies (e.g., fine-tuning and pruning~\cite{wu2020mitigating}) that repair the poisoned global model.
-However, as these works mainly focus on providing empirical robustness for FL, they have been shown to be vulnerable to newly proposed strong adaptive attacks~\cite{wang2020attackthetails,xie2019dba,NEURIPS2019_a_little_is_enough,fang2020local}.
-Recently, some \textit{certified} defenses have been proposed against poisoning attacks~\cite{weber2020rab,rosenfeld2020certifiedlableflip,jia2021intrinsic, jia2022certified, levine2020deep, wang2020certifying}, while they only focus on the centralized setting.
+For instance, various robust aggregation methods~\cite{blanchard2017machinekrum,el2018hidden,yin2018byzantine,pillutla2019robustrfa,nguyen2022flame} identify and down-weight the malicious updates during aggregation, or estimate a true ``center'' of the received updates instead of taking a weighted average directly.
+Other defenses include robust FL protocols (e.g., clipping~\cite{sun2019can}, noisy perturbation~\cite{sun2019can}, and additional evaluation during training~\cite{xie2022zenops}) and post-training strategies (e.g., fine-tuning and pruning~\cite{wu2020mitigating}) that repair the poisoned global model.
+However, as these works mainly focus on providing empirical robustness on specific types of attacks, they have been shown to be vulnerable to newly proposed strong adaptive attacks~\cite{wang2020attackthetails,xie2019dba,fang2020local}.
+Recently, some \textit{certified} defenses have been proposed against poisoning attacks~\cite{weber2020rab,rosenfeld2020certifiedlableflip,jia2021intrinsic, jia2022certified, levine2020deep}, while they mainly focus on centralized setting.